 Thanks a lot.
 That really opens a whole new window on the subject.
 On my own, I wouldn’t have quite understood it.
-Your translation and the context you provided, has lighted a bulb in my head.
+Your translation, and the context you provided, have lighted a bulb in my head.

 I am currently in New York and shuttle between Islamabad and New York.
 Thanks once again.
 AA

-Khalid Hasan replied the same day, and also brought up the subject of the diplomat once again.
-We dropped Manto for a while and reverted to the business of hair colors.
+Khalid Hasan replied the same day and brought up the subject of the diplomat once again.
+We dropped Manto and reverted to the business of hair colors.

 May 21, 2008

 Every time you read Ghalib you find something new.
-Meanwhile, Saqib of old Hotel Sheherzad, Islamabad, continues to glow on TV, his hair getting closer to blond from its original brunette.
+Meanwhile, Saqib of old Hotel Sheherzad, Islamabad, continues to glow on TV, his hair getting closer to blond from its earlier brunette.
 KH

 Ha, hahaha!
 I think you should write a column on why Pakistani men, especially politicians, have this obsession with dyeing their hair.
 Have you seen Ch.
-Pervez Elahi lately — dyed to the gills?
+PE lately — dyed to the gills?
 AA

 A friend of mine calls such dyed to the gills Pakistanis: sat-rangay kabootar.
-Why single out Pervez Elahi?
+Why single out PE?
 What about Musharraf?
-Or Shujaat?
-Or Hamid Gul?
+Or Shuj?
+Or Gul?
 Why, do they think it makes them look younger?
 The face and the jowls cannot be rejuvenated.
 When do you think these people will start using Botox?
 KH

 We revert to Manto, once again, but didn’t quite forget the Kala Kola crowd.